-We want to hear your views on our draft transport strategy.
-This strategy will shape the way that people travel in Portsmouth over the next 16 years, and it is important that we hear from everyone, residents, businesses, commuters and visitors, so we can deliver an inclusive, active and sustainable travel network which will create a safer, healthier and more prosperous city.
+Residents, businesses, commuters and visitors gave us their views on our draft transport strategy consultation between September to December 2020.
+The feedback we have received on this strategy will shape the way that people travel in Portsmouth over the next 16 years and will enable us to deliver an inclusive, active and sustainable travel network which will create a safer, healthier and more prosperous city.

 The way people choose to get around in Portsmouth needs to change to meet the demands of today and the future.
 Our ambitious strategy and Local Walking and Cycling Infrastructure Plan (LCWIP) aim to create a greener, safer and healthier future for journeys in the city.